 6. Increased Site Speed

 A secure HTTP/2 HTTPS connection will load faster than an unsecure HTTP/1.1 connection.
+You’ll also need to make other improvements for improved PageSpeed scores but having HTTPS enabled is an easy addition.

 Check out this site to see the difference in site speed between an HTTP and HTTPS version of the same site – httpvshttps.com.